The Federal Reserve and Interest Rates

 How Interest Rates Are Determined and How They Affect Your Portfolio

-The Federal Reserve is responsible for maintaining full employment (generally considered to be around 4 to 5 percent unemployment) while keeping inflation low.
+The Federal Reserve is responsible for maintaining full employment (generally considered to be around 4%–5% unemployment) while keeping inflation low.
 This task may sound simple but, in reality, it's a delicate balancing act.

 The most powerful weapon in the Fed's arsenal is the ability to influence the direction of interest rates.
 When interest rates are low, capital is easier to acquire.
 This can spur economic development because, human nature being what it is, the more cash you have available, the more you are likely to pay for something you want - whether it is a car or that new plasma screen television.
 Left unchecked, however, and the result is "too much money chasing too few goods," as the saying goes.
 This leads to inflation as businesses realize they can charge higher prices for their goods and services.
 Suddenly, it costs you more to fill up your gas tank and refrigerator.

 If interest rates are too high, however, the result can be a recession and, in extreme cases, deflation.
 This can be economically devastating - imagine going to pay off your mortgage and realizing that, although the balance has not increased, it's going to cost you more dollars in terms of purchasing power than it did before!

 How can the Federal Reserve influence the direction of interest rates?
 In one of two ways: